 Consider the size of the tomato.
 Do you want a small cherry tomato or a large heirloom variety?

-Next, think about the shape and color.
+Next, think about the shape and colour.
 Some tomatoes are round, while others are oblong or pear-shaped.
 Tomatoes can be red, green, black, purple, orange, yellow, or even striped.
 If you’re growing tomatoes to sell locally, there may be local preferences to take into account.

 Calculate when the tomato varieties you’re looking at will be ripe if this is something that matters to you.
 Early season varieties will be ready to harvest earlier in the summer, while late season varieties will take longer to mature.